kasselTrankos/fp-libraries/packages/irrigation/README.md

 # Irrigation

-Uses the functor, monoid and identity algorithms.
+Uses the functor, monoid and identity rules.